Best Sourdough Discard Chocolate Chip Cookies

 Measure flour accurately

-How do I get gooey centers and crispy edges?
+How do I get gooey centers and crispy edges on my sourdough chocolate chip cookies?

 Bake at 350 degrees until edges are golden brown but centers look slightly underdone.
 Let cookies cool on the cookie sheet for 5 minutes before transferring to a wire rack.